Cloud-SPAN/03genomics/_episodes/04-quality-control.md

 > ## Exercise
 >
-> Discuss your results in your breakout room.
+> If you are attending an instructor-led workshop, discuss your results in your breakout room.
 Use these questions to help:
 >
 > - Which sample(s) looks the best in terms of per base sequence quality?
 > - Which sample(s) look the worst?